 - Any student, alumnus, friend, family member, faculty member, staff member, department head or dean may submit a nomination for the Young Alumni Service Award.

 - One currently serving as a member of any NMSU Advancement Board, including the Foundation Board of Directors, the NMSU Alumni Association International Board of Directors or the Pioneers Board.

-Nominee Review and Consideration: Candidates with previous nomination forms on file will need to provide updated material using this new form.
-Once submitted, the application will be on file and considered for an additional two years from the current submission date.
+Nominee Review and Consideration: Once submitted, the applications will be on file and considered for an additional two years from the current submission date.

 Questions: Office of Alumni Relations, firstname.lastname@example.org, 575-646-3616

 Although a recent NMSU graduate, Las Cruces native Natasha Nesiba has already made a profound impact professionally, philanthropically and in her mission to promote diversity and inclusion in the Computing, Science, Technology, Engineering and Math fields.